ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 solved a CAPTCHA in the past day.
 Attesters SHOULD NOT be based on attestation procedures that result in small anonymity sets.

-Depending on the issuance protocol, the Issuer may necessarily learn information about the Origin.
+Depending on the issuance protocol, the Issuer might learn information about the Origin.
 To ensure Issuer-Client unlinkability, the Issuer should be unable to link that information to a specific Client.
 For such issuance protocols where the Attester has access to Client-specific